 Located on the newly-remodeled third floor of Allied Rehab Hospital, Scranton, the Transitional Rehab Unit offers attractive and well-equipped patient rooms, as well as new nursing stations and family visiting areas.
-As an expansion of Allied Rehab Hospital, it enjoys access to the same expertise, resources and technology that led to its #1 ranking.
+As an expansion of Allied Rehab Hospital, it enjoys access to the same expertise, resources and technology that led to its #1 ranking in 2013.

 From 2014 to date, Heinz Transitional Rehab Unit, Allied Transitional Rehab Unit and Allied Services Skilled Nursing and Rehab Unit have earned the area’s only five star rankings and title of the Nation’s best nursing homes, according to newly published U.S. News & World Report results.
 Annually, the magazine ranks nearly rates nearly 16,000 nursing homes, using data from the Center for Medicare & Medicaid Services.
 Quality measures, nurse staffing and health inspection ratings are factored into the overall rating.
 Five-star nursing homes display a badge recognizing their “Best Nursing Home” status.

 To learn more about how a short rehabilitative stay at one of Allied Services’ transitional units can help you begin progress toward recovery and independence, please call 570-348-1359 (Scranton) or 570-826-3826 (Wilkes-Barre).